skip to main |

 Read More..

-In what has to be a record, Neil Buchan made a secret-compartment pencil holder hours after I posted the video!
+Neil Buchan made a secret-compartment pencil holder hours after I posted the video!
 Can you guess he made it for his daughter?

 Ty Lam, from Boston, is just getting started on woodworking but starting out big.
 Check out some of his work.
 This is a really beautiful table made out of 2x4s and scrap marble.
 He even had a go at my candle holder.